2009 Vuelta a España: Stages

-For details see 2009 Vuelta a España, Stage 1 to Stage 11 and 2009 Vuelta a España, Stage 12 to Stage 21.
+Race overview

 Classification leadership

 In the 2009 Vuelta a España, four different jerseys are awarded.
 For the general classification, calculated by adding the finishing times of the stages per cyclist after deduction of time bonuses for high placings in stage finishes and at intermediate sprints, the leader receives a golden jersey.
 This classification is considered the most important of the Vuelta a España, and the winner of the general classification is considered the winner of the Vuelta.

 Additionally, there is also a points classification, which awards a green jersey.
 In the points classification, cyclists receive points for finishing in the top 15 in a stage.
 The winner gets 25 points, second place 20, third 16, fourth 14, fifth 12, sixth 10, and one point per place less down the line, to a single point for fifteenth.
 In addition, some points can be won in intermediate sprints.

 There is also a mountains classification, which awards a red jersey.
 In the mountains classifications, points were won by reaching the top of a mountain before other cyclists.
 Each climb is categorized, with most of the climbs being either first, second, third, or fourth category.
 There are also three "special category" climbs (equivalent to hors catégorie in the Tour de France); these are the stage finishes on the Alto de Aitana, the Alto de Sierra Nevada, and the Sierra de La Pandera.
 These climbs award even more points than a first-category climb.

 Finally, there is the combination classification.
 This is calculated by adding the rankings in the general, points and mountains classifications; the cyclist with the lowest combined ranking is the leader in the combination classification, and receives a white jersey.

 There is also a classification for teams.
 In this classification, the times of the best three cyclists per stage are added, and the team with the lowest time is the leader.